Ken-ichi Ueda: Career

 He was with the R&D center of JEOL from 1971 to 1976, where he investigated atomic spectroscopy and its applications.
 From 1976 to 1981, he was a staff member at the Physics Department of Sophia University in Tokyo, where he studied the relaxation processes of CO2 lasers.
 After joining the Institute for Laser Science at University of Electro-Communications in 1981 he investigated the kinetics of KrF excimers and the physics on generation of intense relativistic e-beams.
 He developed a high power KrF laser facility including multistaged amplifiers and a target chamber for laser-plasma interaction.
 He investigated ultra-high peak power lasers in the range of nanosecond to sub picosecond pulse duration.
 In 1990 he began to develop an ultra-stabilized laser-diode-pumped solid laser system for gravitational wave detection.

 He developed super-white light generation and laser rainbow using self-trapping phenomena in gases and solids irradiated by intense and ultra-short pulses.
 He created new ideas on high power fiber lasers including fiber embedded disk lasers for industrial applications.
 He developed new concepts of solid state lasers like hybrid solid state lasers and ceramic lasers along with Konoshima Chemicals, Japan.
 He is a pioneer of fiber laser research in Japan.
-He developed kilowatt fiber-disk lasers and fiber Raman lasers and so on.
+He developed kilowatt fiber-disk lasers and fiber Raman lasers.

 His current interests cover laser applications.
-He is also a pioneer of ultra-high quality optics in Japan.
-He was the professor and the chief of section on ultrahigh power laser section of Institute for Laser Science of University of Electro-Communications from 1981 until 2011.
+He is also a pioneer of high quality optics in Japan.
+He was the professor and the chief of the section on ultra-high power lasers at the Institute for Laser Science of the University of Electro-Communications from 1981 until 2011.

 He was a director of Institute of Laser Science from 1996 until his retirement.
-He was also visiting fellow at Toyota Physical and Chemical Institute.
-Currently he also occupies a leading scientist position in Institute of Applied Physics under The Russian Academy of Sciences.
+He was also a visiting fellow at Toyota Physical and Chemical Institute.
+Currently he also occupies a leading scientist position in the Institute of Applied Physics under the Russian Academy of Sciences.